-When an investor invests into a class which is denominated in a different currency to the functional currency of the Company, the currency risk of the investor will be different to the currency risk of the Company.
+Currency risk: All of the Company's financial assets and liabilities are denominated in USD, therefore the Company is not exposed to currency risk.
+However, when an investor invests into a class which is denominated in a different currency to the functional currency of the Company, the currency risk of the investor will be different to the currency risk of the Company.

-Interest rate risk: The Company's interest-bearing financial assets and liabilities expose it to risks associated with the effects of fluctuations in the prevailing levels of market interest rates on its financial position and results of operations and cash flows.
+Interest rate risk: The Company's interest-bearing financial assets expose it to risks associated with the effects of fluctuations in the prevailing levels of market interest rates on its financial position and results of operations and cash flows.

 All of the Company's financial assets are in equities, therefore, the direct impact of changes in interest rates on the market values the investments is significantly mitigated.
-Accordingly, during the years ended December 31, 2020 and 2019, the Portfolio Manager considers that the Company's direct exposure to interest rate risk is not significant.
+Accordingly, the Portfolio Manager considers that the Company's direct exposure to interest rate risk is not significant.